Jinbei Haise: Jinbei Haise V (2006–present)

-Jinbei Haise VI (2008–present)
+Jinbei Haise VI (2008–2013)

 On September 23, 2008, the sixth generation Jinbei Haise was launched, and the 800,000th Jinbei Haise was also produced at the same time.
 Just like the previous Haise generations, the fifth generation was sold alongside as a more affordable option.
 The sixth generation Jinbei Haise, still essentially being an extensive facelift of the previous generations, featured a completely redesigned front fascia and rear end.
+This version is no longer part of Jinbei's model range due to its discontinuation on the official website.